 Except when weather or other unavoidable circumstances cause schedule disruption, players shall be scheduled for a maximum of one singles match and one doubles match per day, which shall not be scheduled less than twelve (12) hours after the completion of the last match of such player on the preceding day or round.
 Whenever it is necessary to schedule more than one match in the same day, such player shall, unless he/she is in singles and doubles finals to be played consecutively, be given the following minimum rest periods:

-If played less than 1 hour

-If played between 1 and 11⁄2 hour

-If played more than 11⁄2 hour
+- If played less than 1 hour 1/2 hour rest - If played between 1 and 11⁄2 hour 1-hour rest - If played more than 11⁄2 hour 11⁄2 hours rest a.
+Medical Conditions

-11⁄2 hour rest

-11⁄2 hours rest

 4 Medical